 2022 General Tax Information

-Navigating income taxes rules can be a challenging experience for international students and scholars in the United States.
-The following information will help explain the basic tax related issues you might experience while in the United States.
-Please read the following information carefully.
+U.S. income tax rules and regulations are very complex!
+The U.S. tax system can be especially challenging for international students and scholars newly arrived in the United States.
+The following information will help explain U.S. tax basics for nonresident taxpayers.

 Gather your materials:

-- If you worked at ISU during 2019, your W-2 form summarizing your income and tax payments will soon be available to download and print from your Workday page.
+- If you worked at ISU during 2022, Form W-2 summarizing your ISU income and tax payments is available to download and print from your Workday homepage.

-- If you worked for any other U.S. employer (perhaps you were on CPT or OPT) you must have a W-2 form for that job, too.
-Contact your employer if you have not received their W-2 form by the end of January 2020.
+- If you worked for any other U.S. employer (perhaps you were authorized for CPT or OPT) you must have a W-2 form for that job, too.
+Contact your employer if you have not received their Form W-2 by the end of January 2023.

-- If you claimed a tax treaty or had a taxable scholarship in 2019, Iowa State will mail Form 1042-S to you at the end of January 2020.
-Make sure your address in AccessPlus is up to date.
+- If you claimed a tax treaty or had a taxable scholarship in 2022, watch for an e-mail from ISU asking you to authorize electronic delivery of Form 1042-S through the FNIS system.
+If you do not authorize electronic delivery, make sure your address in AccessPlus is up to date as your Form 1042-S will be mailed to you in February 2023.
 PLEASE NOTE: The tuition benefit of a graduate assistantship (GA) is not a taxable scholarship.
 No Form 1042-S is issued or needed for GA tuition benefits.

 One final note….the tax rules and processes for nonresidents are very different from those that apply to U.S. residents.
-The tax forms that an F-1 or J-1 student who arrived in 2015 or later and a J-1 scholar who arrived in 2018 or later must complete are very different from the ones that apply to your American friends and colleagues.
+The tax forms that an F-1 or J-1 student who first arrived in 2018 or later and a J-1 scholar who first arrived in 2021 or later must complete are very different from the ones that apply to your American friends and colleagues.
 Do not be tempted to make the wrong choice.
-If you are unsure about your tax status in the U.S., Sprintax will analyze your situation and let you know if you are a resident or nonresident for 2019 U.S. tax purposes.
+If you are unsure about your tax status in the U.S., Sprintax will analyze your situation and determine if you are a resident or nonresident for 2022 U.S. tax purposes.